Mergifyio/mergify/doc/source/actions.rst

      - Default
      - Value Description
    * - ``branches``
-     - array of string
+     - list of string
      - ``[]``
      - The list of branches the pull request should be copied to.
    * - ``regexes``
-     - array of string
+     - list of string
      - ``[]``
      - The list of regexes to find branches the pull request should be copied to.